LOCATION

 personal vows.
 You may choose from several locations with in the

-islands and ceremonies range from simple to lavish. *Weddings are
+islands and ceremonies range from simple to lavish. *Weddings

-traditional ceremonies.
+of the traditional ceremonies.
 Check out our

 Wedding